 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Agilent Technologies, headquartered in the US, reported total greenhouse gas emissions of approximately 68,619,000 kg CO2e, which includes 20,460,000 kg CO2e from Scope 1, 48,159,000 kg CO2e from Scope 2, and 88,599,000 kg CO2e from Scope 3 emissions.
+In 2023, Agilent Technologies reported total greenhouse gas emissions of approximately 68,619,000 kg CO2e, comprising 20,460,000 kg CO2e from Scope 1, 48,159,000 kg CO2e from Scope 2, and 88,599,000 kg CO2e from Scope 3 emissions.
 The company has set ambitious climate commitments, aiming to achieve net-zero greenhouse gas emissions across its entire value chain by 2050.
-Agilent's near-term targets include a 50% reduction in absolute Scope 1 and 2 emissions by 2030, based on a 2019 baseline, and a 30% reduction in absolute Scope 3 emissions from categories such as purchased goods and services, capital goods, upstream transportation and distribution, business travel, and employee commuting.
-By 2050, Agilent aims to reduce absolute emissions across all scopes (1, 2, and 3) by 95%.
-These targets have been approved by the Science Based Targets initiative (SBTi), aligning Agilent with industry standards for climate action.
-The company is committed to transparency and accountability in its sustainability efforts, reflecting its dedication to reducing its environmental impact and contributing to global climate goals.
+Agilent's near-term targets include a 50% reduction in absolute Scope 1 and 2 emissions by 2030, based on a 2019 baseline, and a 30% reduction in Scope 3 emissions from categories such as purchased goods and services, capital goods, and business travel.
+These targets have been approved by the Science Based Targets initiative (SBTi), aligning with global efforts to limit warming to 1.5°C. Overall, Agilent is committed to reducing its total Scope 1, 2, and 3 emissions by 95% by 2050, demonstrating a strong commitment to sustainability and climate action within the healthcare equipment and supplies sector.

 Access structured emissions data, company-specific emission factors, and source documents